Google Analytics Glossary

 • Duration goals measure how much time visitors spend engaging with your site by tracking how long they spend on each page or the total amount of time spent on the site during one visit.

 • Pages per Session goals track how many pages visitors view during their engagement with your website.
 This is useful when trying to determine how engaged customers are with your content.
+Page per session is also an important goal for websites that get most or all of their revenue from ads, as the number of ads displayed usually depends how many pages the user views.

 • Event goals measure a visitor’s interaction with certain elements on your site, such as video views, clicks to external links, or downloads.